 As for the cranberry sauce, words simply cannot describe it; blissful and it had whole cranberries too.
 On the downside, I did feel like the Bobbie was a bit too dry and I think a gravy would add a great twist to it.

 My next order was the other signature sandwich at Capriotti’s; the Capastrami.
 This amazing sandwich features a combination of pastrami, Swiss cheese, cole slaw and Russian dressing.
 When I bit into my regular size Capastrami, I knew that I loved it more than the Bobbie.
 It was messy, crunchy (because of the cole slaw), cheesy and dangerously addictive.

-Aside from the two sandwiches, Capriotti’s menu also features other options such as cole turkey, homemade meatball sandwich, the Grilled Italian and even the CheeseSteak all of which I have had heard about (positively).
+Aside from the two sandwiches, Capriotti’s menu also features other options such as cold turkey, homemade meatball sandwich, the Grilled Italian and even the CheeseSteak all of which I have had heard about (positively).

 Capriotti’s is definitely worth all the accolades it has received over the years, and I loved that the prices weren’t too high either.
 Check out their menu online and get yourself to the restaurant.